AyushAmbastha/The-Security-Interview-Guide/Kubernetes/Objects.md

 ## Kubernetes Objects

-Kubernetes Objects are persistent entities in the cluster.
-These objects are used to represent the state of the cluster.
+Kubernetes Objects are persistent entities in the cluster and are used to represent the state of the cluster.

 Some of the Kubernetes Objects:
 1. Pods